dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

+- As I mentioned last class, I've started to map out a rough approximation of how our readings could go over the next while.
+Scroll down and you'll see what I mean.
+We're not as far behind as I thought, which is good.

-We are headstrong into Module 2 at this point.
+- As of today, we are headstrong into Module 2 at this point.

-I'd like to start with these two articles:
+- I'd like to start with these two articles:
     - Levy et al (2010) 'On the Rocky Road to Strong Global Culture', MIT Sloan Management Review 51(4).
     - Park, S.H. and Vanhonacker, W.F.
 (2007) 'The Challenge for Multinational Corporations in China: Think Local, Act Global', MIT Sloan Managment Review 48(4).

-If we have time, we can then move into the following (in this order), so please be ready if you have volunteered to present these:
+- If we have time, we can then move into the following (in this order), so please be ready if you have volunteered to present these:
     - Selmier, W.T. and Oh, C.H.
 (2012) ‘International business complexity and the internationalization of languages’, Business Horizons 55;189-200.
     - Meyer, Erin (2015) "When Culture Doesn't Translate", Harvard Business Review, October 2015.
     - Peleckis, K. (2014) ‘International business negotiations: innovation, negotiation team, preparation’, Procedia - Social and Behavioral Sciences 110:64-73.
     - Apetrei, A., Kureshi, N.I. and Horodnic, I.A.
 (2015) ‘When culture shapes international business’, Journal of Business Research 68:1519-1521.
     - Williams, S.L.
 (2011) ‘Engaging values in international business practice’, Business Horizons 54:315-324.

-- Case study: Amway Korea: Creating Shared Value
+- At this point, I'm thinking that we will not be discussing the case study titled _Amway Korea: Creating Shared Value_.

 **CLASS NOTES**